AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/run-a-single-flow-step-from-a-smart-list.md

    >
    >Both static lists as well as smart lists have this functionality.

-1. Click **Select All**.
+1. Click **[!UICONTROL Select All]**.
 You can also use **Ctrl/Cmd** and click to select a few records manually.

    ![](assets/smartlist-selectallhand.png)

    >[!NOTE]
    >
-   >If the results span over multiple pages, clicking **Select All** will select all people across all pages.
+   >If the results span over multiple pages, clicking **[!UICONTROL Select All]** will select all people across all pages.

 1. Under **Person** **Actions**, select the flow step of your choice.
 In this example we will use [Change Data Value](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/change-data-value.md).

    ![](assets/personactions-hands.png)

-1. Find and select an **Attribute**.
+1. Find and select an **[!UICONTROL Attribute]**.
 In this example we will take all people who have state "California" and change it to "CA."

    ![](assets/runaction-hands.png)

 1. Enter a new value.
-Click **Run Now**.
+Click **[!UICONTROL Run Now]**.

    ![](assets/runactionnewvalue-hands.png)

 1. If you're changing data values for a large number of people, you may need to confirm the change by typing in the number.
-Click **Go For It**.
+Click **[!UICONTROL Go For It]**.

    ![](assets/changedatavalue.jpg)